11.6.6. Configure Authorization in a Security Domain

 Add a policy.Click Add to add a JAAS authorization policy module.
 Fill in the details for your module.The Code is the class name of the module.
 The Flag controls how the module relates to other authorization policy modules within the same security domain.Explanation of the Flags

 The Java Enterprise Edition 6 specification provides the following explanation of the flags for security modules.
 The following list is taken from http://docs.oracle.com/javase/6/docs/technotes/guides/security/jaas/JAASRefGuide.html#AppendixA.
 Refer to that document for more detailed information.

-Optional: Add, edit, or remove module options.If you need to add options to your module, click its entry in the Login Modules list, and select the Module Options tab in the Details section of the page.
-Click the button, and provide the key and value for the option.
-To edit an option that already exists, click the key or to change it.
+Optional: Add or remove module options.If you need to add options to your module, click its entry in the Policies list, and select the Module Options tab in the Details section of the page.
+Click and provide the key and value for the option.
 Use the button to remove an option.